phamvanquoc1990/event-table-edit/README.md

   + CSV Import and Export
 - Show or hide table title
 - Usertext before and after table
+- Show or hide column to delete or sort rows
 - Use Metadata
 - Enhanced SEO
+- Support BB-Code

 b) Layout / Style